 As time goes on, it’s becoming easier to “go green”.
 In the past, eco-friendly living seemed nuanced at best and difficult at worst.
 However, larger companies have felt the tangible shift in public opinion.

-Eco-conscious options are in high demand, and they’re finally being supplied.
 With more ways to help the environment at your fingertips, where do you even start?
-Find out some easy ways to go greener in your daily life.
+Here are some easy ways to go greener in your daily life.

 1. Ditch the Gas Guzzler